Premiership of Stephen Harper: Harperism

-The term Harperism was coined and used by some in the Canadian media to describe the Harper's policies and style during his premiership.
+The term Harperism was coined and used by some in the Canadian media to describe Harper's policies and style during his premiership.
 The term has been used pejoratively to describe what some see as Harper's authoritarian approach to his cabinet and in the prorogation of the 40th Canadian parliament.

 Campaign promises

 The federal governments of Justin Trudeau and Stephen Harper fulfilled the majority of their campaign promises and scored highest on fulfilling their campaign promises compared to any other "Canadian government over the last 35 years", according to an August 30, 2019 publication based on research at Laval University.
 The 237-page publication, Assessing Justin Trudeau’s Liberal Government.
 353 promises and a mandate for change, includes the work of "two dozen Canadian academics".
-They found that Justin Trudeau's Liberal government kept 92 percent of pledges, when complete and partial pledges were added together, while the Harper government kept 85 percent of complete and partial pledges.
+They found that Justin Trudeau's Liberal government kept 92 percent of pledges when complete and partial pledges were added together, while the Harper government kept 85 percent of complete and partial pledges.
 When only completed, realized pledges were calculated, Harper's government, in their last year, kept 77 percent of promises while the Liberal government kept 53.5 percent.
 The book notes that Harper's pledges tended towards transactional pledges which target sub-populations while Trudeau's government's promises were transformative.